What Kind of Animals Live in the North Pole? Top Arctic Animals

 Others

-Other mammals inhabiting the Arctic, what are they?
 Along with polar bears, walruses, and muskoxen, the North Pole region is also home to Arctic wolves, bearded seals, Svalbard reindeer, Arctic foxes, Arctic hares, and more.
-A lot of them can be found in Greenland and other areas of the Arctic.
+Many of them can be found in Greenland and other areas of the Arctic.

 Birds

-What kind of animals live in the North Pole and Arctic besides mammals?
-It’s the bird.
-A wide variety of seabirds and a great volume of them can be found in the northernmost point region on Earth.
+What animals are on the North Pole and Arctic besides mammals?
+It’s the birds.
+A wide variety of seabirds, and a significant volume of them, can be found in the northernmost point region of Earth.

 The adorable look of puffin

-Puffin is one of the cutest Arctic birds due to its adorable look.
-The petite puffin spends 2/3 of the year (about 8 months) at sea.
+Puffins are one of the cutest Arctic birds due to their adorable looks.
+The petite puffin spends about 8 months of the year (2/3 of the year) at sea.
 They also love to hang out on islands and cliffs in enormous groups.

 Before taking flight, the birds love to have a clumsy run across the water surface.
-To find food, they dive straight into the seawater just like small, torpedoing adventures.
+They dive straight into the seawater just like small, torpedoing adventures to find food.

 Interestingly, the color of their beaks changes seasonally.
-In winter, their beaks are in a little bit more gray color instead of bright red.
+In winter, they are a little bit more gray instead of bright red.

 Thick-billed murre